chelsea6502/BeebEater/README.md

 If you want to make modifications to the code, you’ll need to compile it using VASM.
 Use the following VASM flags to generate a new ROM:

 `/PATH/TO/vasm/vasm6502_oldstyle -Fbin -dotdir ./BeebEater.asm -c02 -o ./BeebEaterNew.rom`

+# Future plans

+Some rough plans for future versions:
+* Escape key support.
+Currently if you get stuck in a loop, you'll have to hardware reset.
+* Upgrade from BBC BASIC 4r32 to BBC BASIC V. BBC BASIC V supports modern concepts such as CASE and WHILE!
+* PS/2 Keyboard support.
+* Ability to interact with the LCD.
+* Emulate SAVE/LOAD commands to 'tape' by sending/recieving raw data though serial.

 # Special Thanks to…
  * **Ben Eater** - For inspiring me to get into computer hardware as a hobby!